fionanealon/python-exercises/README.md

 My surname is Nealon

-The first letter D is number 78
+The first letter N is number 78

 The last letter n is number 110